radarlabs/documentation/docs/tutorials/analyzing-where-key-customer-interactions-occur.md

 ### Step 1: Sign up for Radar

 If you haven't already, sign up for Radar to get your API key.
+You can create up to 1,000 geofences and make up to 100,000 API requests per month for free.

 <a className="btn btn-large btn-primary" href="https://radar.com/signup">Get API Keys</a>